Home

 What Are the Applications of Automata?

-From history, Automata have been adopted into several technologies, especially with the massive modernization hitting the world over the past few decades.
+Throughout history, Automata has been adopted into several technologies, especially with the massive modernization hitting the world over the past few decades.
 For instance, automata are widely used for software verification, modeling, structured data, real-time systems, etc. Nowadays, automatons are now designed with time-modeling features to aid their functionality.
 The next section examines a few real-life examples of automata adoption.

 Examples of Automata in the Real World